butterproject/butter-android/README.md

 You can now sync, build and install the project:

     $ ./gradlew assembleDebug # assemble the debug .apk
+    $ ./gradlew assembleRelease # assemble the release .apk (signing keys are required)
     $ ./gradlew installDebug  # install the debug .apk if you have an
                               # emulator or an Android device connected